 Last year the California Governor’s Office of Emergency Services (CalOES) awarded Synergem and its partner company, ROI Networks, with a contract to provide NG9-1-1 services to a thirteen-county region in northeast California.
 The CPCN is a further step in the program to bring those services to market.
-This will be the first, fully NENA “i3” compliant NG9-1-1 network in the state.
+As a result, making this the first, fully NENA “i3” compliant NG9-1-1 network in the state.

-The National Emergency Number Association (NENA) developed the NG9-1-1 standard, also known as i3, to use the latest in Voice over IP technology, better supporting the location, text and multimedia services that are found in today’s smartphones.
-More than 70% of calls to 9-1-1 now come from smartphones, so adoption of the i3 standard is crucial for transmitting the information these phones can provide during an emergency.
+The National Emergency Number Association (NENA) developed the NG9-1-1 standard, also known as i3, to use the latest in Voice over IP technology.
+Thus, better supporting the location, text and multimedia services that are found in today’s smartphones.
+More than 70% of calls to 9-1-1 now come from smartphones.
+So, adoption of the i3 standard is crucial for transmitting the information these phones can provide during an emergency.

 Quotes: